celoyd/potato/ancillary-data/cids/README.md

 # CID evaluations for allow list creation

 Here we filter useful training images out of the Maxar Open Data Program dataset.
-The techniques presented may be useful in thinking about other datasets as well.
+The techniques should apply to other sets of ARDs as well.

 A CID is a Maxar _catalog ID_, which names a single collect (i.e., one single contiguous image as seen by the satellite, but generally multiple tiled images as delivered in ARD).
 A CID looks like `10300100DF069700`.

 This directory contains:

 - [ratings.csv](ratings.csv), a CSV containing every CID in the Maxar Open Data Program and its subjective rating (I’m the subject) on several quality axes described below.
 You can use it (with techniques also given below) to replicate:
 - [allow-list.csv](allow-list.csv), about 200 of the CIDs that rank highest in a combined quality metric.
 The CSV filename suffix is only by courtesy; it’s simply one CID per line.
-This can be used as the argument for `tools/chipping/chip.py --allow-list`.
+This can be used as the argument for `potato make-chips --allow-list`.

 ## Introduction